houseofpython/drf-api-permissions-postgres/README.md

 This app is a full stack application that has a API call and uses docker that has custom permissions for api and uses postgresql database.
 05/03 - added auth and production server
+05/14 - updated the app to accept recipes. hope you love to cook

 ## License